j5ik2o/java-ddd-example/README.md

     - A Money can be compared another money.
 - Bank Account Domain Model
     - A BankAccount can be gotten the balance.
-    - A Bank Account can be added events of cash deposit and cash withdrawal.
+    - A Bank Account can be added events of cash deposit or cash withdrawal.
     - A Bank Account can be added deposit event from another Bank Account, and withdrawal event to another Bank Account.
     - The Balance of the Bank Account must not be less than 0.
 - Bank Account Domain Service